zulip/zulip/templates/zerver/why-zulip.md

 ## Teams that love Slack are often mostly using DMs and small channels

-Slack is great for private messages ("DMs"), integrations, and quick questions when everyone's online.
+Slack is great for private messages (&ldquo;DMs&rdquo;), integrations, and quick questions when everyone’s online.
 Most glowing reviews of Slack are actually of these aspects of Slack.
 We find that even people that love Slack typically send the vast majority of their messages in DMs, and avoid using public Slack channels.